 Students can earn their bachelor’s degree in-person or online, though most programs require in-person lab time face-to-face interactions with patients to prepare them for their future roles.
 For students interested in pursuing a bachelor’s program in-state, they have plenty of highly respected schools to choose from.

 Sinclair Community College offers 2 Veterinary Science degree programs.
 It's a large, public, four-year university in a midsize city.
-In 2023, 50 Veterinary Science students graduated with students earning 29 Certificates, and 21 Associate's degrees.
+In 2024, 40 Veterinary Science students graduated with students earning 21 Associate's degrees, and 19 Certificates.

 Kent State University at Kent offers 3 Veterinary Science degree programs.
 It's a very large, public, four-year university in a large suburb.

 Columbus State Community College offers 1 Veterinary Science degree programs.
-It's a very large, public, two-year college in a large city.
-In 2023, 45 Veterinary Science students graduated with students earning 45 Associate's degrees.
+It's a very large, public, four-year university in a large city.
+In 2024, 58 Veterinary Science students graduated with students earning 58 Associate's degrees.

-Valley College-Cleveland offers 1 Veterinary Science degree programs.
-It's a very small, private for-profit, two-year college in a large suburb.
-In 2023, 13 Veterinary Science students graduated with students earning 13 Certificates.
+Lake Erie College offers 1 Veterinary Science degree programs.
+It's a small, private not-for-profit, four-year university in a large suburb.
+In 2024, 4 Veterinary Science students graduated with students earning 4 Bachelor's degrees.

 |